tforg7/ML-investment-predictor/README.md

     H. Print to check Dataframe

-4. Create an hvplot to Visualize the Dataframe
+4. Create a plot of the DataFrame to visualize the data using the following steps:

     A. Visualize exit position relative to total portfolio value